giantswarm/docs/src/content/vintage/advanced/access-management/configure-dex-in-your-cluster/index.md

 ## Mapping Users and Groups to Roles

-The following YAML examples demonstrate how you can map a users or groups to roles in the cluster for access.
+The following YAML examples demonstrate how you can map users or groups to roles in the cluster for access.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1